 Rider magazine is a motorcycle publication written by, and for, passionate motorcycle riders.
-Born in 1974, for the past 38 years Rider has been dedicated to delivering product evaluations, comprehensive road tests, technical features and award-winning editorial to enthusiasts who hit the road at sunrise (and sometimes stay in the saddle for thousands of miles), enjoy working on their motorcycles, are active in the motorcycle community and overall, really live for the motorcycle lifestyle.
+Born in 1974, for four decades Rider has been dedicated to delivering comprehensive road tests, touring stories, product evaluations, technical features and award-winning editorial to enthusiasts who use their motorcycles for travel, recreation and commuting, who enjoy motorcycle rallies and clubs, who repair and restore motorcycles, and who love to ride motorcycles in any form.
 The Rider editorial team is made up of award-winning journalists with vast, hands-on knowledge and, collectively, over 150 years of experience.
-Read more about the Rider editors in their personal bios below.
+Read more about the Rider editors and contributors in their personal bios below.

 Editor-in-Chief, Rider Magazine